 Using the most up-to-date version of your operating system

 Your operating system is the main piece of software controlling your computer.
-The most common systems in use are Microsoft Windows (used on PCs), Macintosh OS (used on Macs) and Linux (used on Linux computers).
+The most common systems are Microsoft Windows (used on PCs), Macintosh OS (used on Macs) and Linux (used on Linux computers).

 Make sure you have a desktop firewall in place

 A firewall is software or hardware that acts as a filter between your computer or network and the internet.
 Using a firewall prevents unauthorised access to your computer and is designed to stop worms (another type of malicious software).

 Desktop firewalls for individual computers are available in high street shops.
 Some operating systems have built-in firewalls but it's best to check with the manufacturer and find out if it provides adequate protection.